nvictus/pybbi/README.md

 Since [pyBigWig](https://github.com/dpryan79/pyBigWig) now provides numpy-based retrieval and bigBed support, I probably won't work on this much further.
 However, given that this was born out of frustration, I figured I'd clean it up and share for any who may find it useful.

 ### Note
-Unfortunately, Kent's source code is not true library code, as it is littered with error calls that call `exit()`.
+Unfortunately, Kent's C source is not well-behaved library code, as it is littered with error calls that call `exit()`.
 I've added measures to `pybbi` to pre-empt common input errors, but if an internal error does get thrown, it will crash your interpreter instance.
 Check out [@dpryan79](https://github.com/dpryan79)'s fantastic [libBigWig](https://github.com/dpryan79/libBigWig) for an alternative and dedicated C library for big binary files.

 ## Installation ##